xVxsion/cryptonite_taskphase_ineshjain/pondering_paths.md

       - If my cwd is `/tmp/a/b/c`, then a relative path to the file is `../my_file`.
 The `..` refers to the parent directory.

 ```
+hacker@paths~implicit-relative-paths-from-:~$ /challenge/run
+Incorrect...
+You are not currently in the / directory.
+Please use the `cd` utility to change directory appropriately.
+hacker@paths~implicit-relative-paths-from-:~$ cd /
+hacker@paths~implicit-relative-paths-from-:/$ challenge/run
+Correct!!!
+challenge/run is a relative path, invoked from the right directory!
+Here is your flag:
+pwn.college{kjlPoMWxkpjLg6MvdMQE6SPJ4ZH.dlDN1QDLyETO0czW}
 ```

 In this challenge you run the run command in the mentioned directory.